hfeniser/DeepFault/README.md

 # DeepFault: Fault Localization for Deep Neural Networks

+This code is very much "research code": it is provided as a reference of exact details of the experiments and attacks.
+If you encounter any problem do not hesitate to reach me.

+### Update
+Scripts related to MNIST dataset are tested with the following versions:
+Keras 2.3.1
+Tensorflow 1.13.2

 See the FASE'2019 paper [DeepFault: Fault Localization for Deep Neural Networks](https://arxiv.org/abs/1902.05974) for more details.

 ## Abstract